shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 34. [Input, Filter, Output]

-⟶Dane wejściowe, Filtr, Dane wyjściowe
+⟶[Dane wejściowe, Filtr, Dane wyjściowe]

 35. Remark: often times, Pstart=Pend≜P, in which case we can replace Pstart+Pend by 2P in the formula above.